ORCCA: Optimal Randomized Canonical Correlation Analysis: Numerical Experiments

-We now investigate the empirical performance of ORCCA2 using six datasets from the UCI Machine Learning Repository.
-We have included the R code for implementation of ORCCA2 in the supplementary.
+We now investigate the empirical performance of ORCCA1 and ORCCA2 against other approximated versions of KCCA using six datasets from the UCI Machine Learning Repository.

-{\bf Benchmark Algorithms:} We compare ORCCA2 to three random feature based benchmark algorithms that have shown good performance in supervised learning and/or kernel approximation.
+{\bf Benchmark Algorithms:} We compare our work to four random features based benchmark algorithms that have shown good performance in supervised learning and/or kernel approximation.
+All four algorithms approximate KCCA by randomized low-rank kernel approximation.
 The first one is plain random Fourier features (RFF) \cite{rahimi2008random}.
-Next is orthogonal random features (ORF) \cite{felix2016orthogonal}, which improves the variance of kernel approximation.
-We also include a data-dependent sampling methods, LS \cite{avron2017random,bach2017equivalence}, due to its success in supervised learning as mentioned in Section \ref{sec:relation}.
+Next is Orthogonal Random Features (ORF) \cite{felix2016orthogonal}, which improves the variance of kernel approximation.
+We also include two data-dependent sampling methods, LS \cite{avron2017random,bach2017equivalence} and EERF \cite{shahrampour2018data} due to their success in supervised learning as mentioned in Section \ref{sec:relation}.